mal1kc/learnin_area/helper_tools/makefile/readme.md

 ```
 ## `%` wildcard

- `%` is really useful but is somewhat confusing because of usaged situations
+ `%` is really useful but is somewhat confusing because of usages situations
  example situations

 - when used "matching" mode,it matches one or more characters in str. this match called stem